Charlie Christensen

 Hans Allan "Charlie" Christensen (born 11 June 1958 in Bromma) is a Swedish comics artist best known of his Donald Duck parody Arne Anka.
-He has been living in the Spanish city of Pamplona since 1988.
+He has lived in the Spanish city of Pamplona since 1988.

 Christensen's other works include the series Röde Orm (with Patric Nyström), which is a comics version of Frans G. Bengtsson's adventure novel The Long Ships and Odilou, a story of a boy seeking for his love during the Russian Revolution.
 Christensen has received the Urhunden Prize of best Swedish comics album in 1990, 1992 and 1994.